Expand description

 §Examples

-Using Rust function definition with cpu_backend
+Using Rust function definition with cpu_backend:

 use julia_set::{Backend, Cpu, Params, Render};